thomasstep/aws-cloudformation-reference/cicd/codebuild/README.md

 If this occurs, the initial setup might already be complete and this template is no longer necessary to let AWS set up webhooks on your behalf.

+The personal access token present in the parameter used to create the source credential (`codebuild-github-token` by default) will need `admin:repo_hook`, and `repo` scopes.

 ### CodeBuild With Webhook

 In order to create a CodeBuild instance based off of a GitHub webhook, the [`codebuild-source-credential` template](./codebuild-source-credential.yml) (see above) needs to be successfully deployed first.